Mortgage rates for all loan types moved lower this week.

 The average rates for FHA, VA and jumbo loans are:

-The average rates for 30-year loans, 15- year loans and 5/1 jumbo ARMs are:
+The average refinance rates for 30-year loans, 15-year loans and ARMs are:

 Where are mortgage rates heading this year?

-While mortgage rates are likely to rise this year, experts say the increase won’t happen overnight and it won’t be a dramatic jump.
+While mortgage rates are likely to rise, experts say the increase won’t happen overnight and it won’t be a dramatic jump.
 Rates should stay near historically low levels through the first half of the year, rising slightly later in the year.
-Even with rising rates, it will still be a favorable time to finance a new home or refinance.
+Even with rising rates, it will still be a favorable time to finance a new home or refinance a mortgage.

 Factors that influence mortgage rates include:

 - The Federal Reserve.
 The Fed took swift action when the pandemic hit the United States in March of 2020.
 The Fed announced plans to keep money moving through the economy by dropping the short-term Federal Fund interest rate to between 0% and 0.25%, which is as low as they go.
-The central bank also pledged to buy mortgage-backed securities and treasuries, propping up the housing finance market.
-The Fed has reaffirmed its commitment to these policies for the foreseeable future multiple times, most recently at a late January policy meeting.
+The central bank also pledged to buy mortgage-backed securities and treasuries, propping up the housing finance market but began cutting back those purchases in November.

 - The 10-year Treasury note.
 Mortgage rates move in lockstep with the yields on the government’s 10-year Treasury note.
-Yields dropped below 1% for the first time in March 2020 and have been slowly rising since then.
-Currently, yields have been hovering above 1% since the beginning of the year, pushing interest rates slightly higher.
+Yields dropped below 1% for the first time in March 2020 and have been rising since then.
 On average, there is typically a 1.8 point “spread” between Treasury yields and benchmark mortgage rates.

 - The broader economy.
 Unemployment rates and changes in gross domestic product are important indicators of the overall health of the economy.
 When employment and GDP growth are low, it means the economy is weak, which can push interest rates down.
 Thanks to the pandemic, unemployment levels reached all-time highs early last year and have not yet recovered.
 GDP also took a hit, and while it has bounced back somewhat, there is still a lot of room for improvement.